oliverheisel/Lakezone_Geofence/README.md

 - Green LED lights up within the smaller polygon.

 **LED and LCD Management** <br>
-LED behavior is controlled based on the geolocation data and speed, with LEDs blinking faster at higher speeds.
+LED behavior is controlled based on the geolocation data and speed, with LEDs blikin, when the allowed speed is exceeded (10 km/h - red / 10 km/h - yellow / 40 km/h - green) .
 The LCD displays real-time updates of the current geographical coordinates.
 The software employs non-blocking delay techniques using millis() to manage LED blinking without halting the system.

 This streamlined approach ensures efficient data handling and responsive output through the hardware interfaces, integrating technical operations into a cohesive system.